Anxiety Therapy for Women

 - ✓People-pleasing and difficulty saying no

-- ✓Physical symptoms of anxiety (tension, sleep issues, fatigue)
+- ✓Physical symptoms of anxiety: tension, sleep problems, fatigue, headaches

 - ✓Avoidance of situations that trigger anxiety